 - Makes a great topping for vegan Ferrero rocher cake

-- Vegan chocolate: Since chocolate is the main ingredient for this recipe (yay!)
-I’d recommend going for a good-quality one.
-Dark chocolate will give your homemade Ferrero rocher a wonderful rich flavor, whereas vegan milk chocolate will give you a sweeter and creamier consistency.
-To make these Ferrero rocher refined sugar-free, go for chocolate that’s sweetened with coconut sugar.
-You could also make your own homemade vegan milk chocolate to fill and coat these chocolate truffles!
+- Since chocolate is the main ingredient for this recipe (yay!)
+I'd recommend going for a good-quality one.
+Dark chocolate gives your homemade Ferrero rocher a wonderful rich flavor.
+On the other hand, vegan milk chocolate will give a sweeter and creamier consistency.
+To make these Ferrero rocher refined sugar-free, go for chocolate that's sweetened with coconut sugar.
+You can also make your own homemade vegan milk chocolate to fill and coat these chocolate truffles!

 - Blanched hazelnuts: Blanched hazelnuts have had their skins removed as skins can make the nuts bitter and well, bitty!
-You can use regular hazelnuts if you must but they won’t have as good a flavor or texture for this recipe.
+You can also use regular hazelnuts, but they won't have as good a flavor or texture for this recipe.

 - Hazelnut butter: I’d recommend using a nut butter that’s 100% nuts without any added oils or sugars.
 You can also make your own hazelnut butter at home if you’d prefer.

 - Coconut milk: You’ll need full-fat canned coconut milk to make these hazelnut truffles, lower fat coconut milk will NOT work as they won’t set up properly.

 - Pure maple syrup: This is optional but I particularly recommend adding some maple syrup for sweetness if you're using dark chocolate.
 Dark chocolate tends to be on the more bitter side.